Trade mark basics

 What other help is available?

-Trade Mark Assist (currently in beta) is an interactive tool designed to educate you through the application process.
+Our new and improved Trade Mark Assist is an interactive tool designed to educate you through the application process and allows you to seamlessly file and pay for your trade mark application.